Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 Quick Verdict

-Sprout Social wins on analytics, reporting, and user experience.
-Its dashboards are cleaner, its reports are presentation-ready out of the box, and the unified inbox is genuinely best-in-class.
+Sprout Social wins on analytics, reporting, AI agents, and user experience.
+Its dashboards are cleaner, its reports are presentation-ready out of the box, the unified inbox is genuinely best-in-class, and the Trellis AI agent is now woven across Publishing, Listening, Inbox, and Reporting.
 If your team lives in reports and needs to justify social ROI to leadership, Sprout is the stronger pick.

-Hootsuite wins on integrations, social listening breadth, and flexibility.
-It connects to more third-party tools, supports more niche platforms, and its social listening (powered by Talkwalker) casts a wider net.
+Hootsuite wins on integrations, social listening breadth, and price-per-user flexibility.
+It connects to more third-party tools, supports more niche platforms (Google Business, WhatsApp), and its social listening (powered by Talkwalker) casts a wider net.
 If you need to monitor conversations across the entire internet — not just social platforms — Hootsuite has the edge.

 Both are expensive.
-Sprout Social starts at $249 per seat per month.
-Hootsuite starts at $99 per month for a single user.
+Sprout Social's Standard tier is $199/seat/month, Professional is $299/seat, Advanced is $399/seat.
+The new Essentials plan at $79/month (annual) lowers the entry point but excludes most of what makes Sprout distinctive.
+Hootsuite Standard is $99/user/month on annual billing ($149 monthly) and Advanced is $249/user/month.
 For small businesses and solo marketers, neither makes financial sense.
 For enterprise teams with budget, the choice comes down to whether you prioritize analytics depth or integration breadth.

 If you're a small-to-mid-size team that needs solid scheduling, AI content generation, and analytics without the enterprise price tag, skip both and look at the more affordable alternative section below.